TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/PhpFileFormatting/FileStructure/Index.rst

 PHP class
 """""""""

-PHP class follows the Class information block.
-PHP code must be formatted as described in chapter “PHP syntax formatting” on page 13.
+The PHP class follows the Class information block.
+PHP code must be formatted as described in chapter "PHP syntax formatting".

 The class name is expected to follow some conventions.
-The namespace and path parts (see “Namespaces” on page 8) are all lowercase and separated by underscores (“\_”).
-At the end comes the “true” class name which must be written in upper camel case.
+The namespace and path parts are all lowercase and separated by underscores (":code:`\_`").
+At the end comes the "true" class name which must be written in upper camel case.

-Taking again the example of file class.t3lib\_cache\_backend\_abstractbackend.php, the PHP class declaration will look like::
+Taking again the example of file :code:`class.t3lib\_cache\_backend\_abstractbackend.php`, the PHP class declaration will look like::

    class t3lib_cache_backend_AbstractBackend {